This is a sponsored post.

-Being with the children often past 8pm, doesn’t help with switching my brain off, or at least on am autopilot mode. after they have gone to bed, I do no house chores, not trying to catch up on emails and I take the last 2-3 hours of my day to do something relaxing or uplifting: watch a movie, knit, read a book, anything, that is not work or a chore.
+Being with the children often past 8pm, doesn’t help with switching my brain off, or at least on am autopilot mode. after they have gone to bed, I do no house chores, not trying to catch up on emails and I take the last 2-3 hours of my day to do something relaxing or uplifting: watch a movie, knit, read a book, apply organic CBD oils for relaxation, anything, that is not work or a chore.

 No electronics in the bedroom

 Well, there are electronics around like our phones, of course, but we’re . not looking at them, not playing with them and not watching films or television from bed (not that we have a TV in the bedroom, for this reason) because the brain can be very confused with those activities when in bed – which is meant to be for sleeping mainly.
 The more we watch television from bed, the more we train our brain to anticipate that sort of excitement instead of sleeping.